9 Essential Travel Safety Devices You Need to Pack

 Sleeping alone in an unfamiliar setting can be challenging.
 Every little noise can put you on edge and keep you from enjoying your night’s sleep, and the last thing you want on your trip is to feel anxious!

-A door stop alarm is a travel safety device that is sure to give you peace of mind at night.
 You stick this wedge under the door of your accommodation, and if anyone attempts to open it, the alarm will sound.
-That way, there’s no chance of anyone sneaking up on you in your sleep.

 6. Working cell phone

-Carrying a cell phone with a working data plan is an essential safety strategy for solo travelers in Mexico.
 Not only does this enable you to quickly research Spanish vocabulary, order an Uber, or make a restaurant reservation, but it also enables you to keep in touch with family or friends back home or call for help if needed.

-Sure, international roaming plans can become costly, but can you really put a price on safety?
-In my opinion, it’s worth the splurge.
 What’s more, you’ll likely feel more comfortable and have an easier trip if you’re able to stay connected.

 As a crucial part of your gear, travel safety devices will help safeguard your experience.

-Finally, remember that travel safety devices are essential for a successful trip, vacation, or a cruise.
+Finally, remember that travel safety devices are essential for a successful trip, vacation, or cruise.
 Your travel checklist should include all necessary travel safety devices.

-If your wireless company doesn’t offer affordable roaming plans, you can always pick up a local SIM card once you land in Mexico.
 They can be purchased at Oxxo convenience stores, and you can top up the data with cash as needed throughout your trip.

 7. Battery pack

 A portable charger is another essential item for solo travelers.
 The last thing you want is for your phone to die at an inopportune moment.
-Having your phone topped up helps you stay in touch with your family back home, enabling you to call for help if needed.

-This portable charger is super compact and holds a full charge for an iPhone 16 or Samsung Galaxy S24.
 For older iPhones, it holds up to 2 charges.
 Just a little larger than a tube of lipstick, there’s no excuse for not packing this handy travel safety device.

 8. Google Translate App